UpasanaDutta98/ConfigModel_MCMC/README.md

 ## Feedback and bugs

-If you find a bug or you have any feedback, please email me at upasana.dutta@colorado.edu.
+If you find a bug or you have any feedback, please email me at upasanad@seas.upenn.edu

 ## License
 GNU General Public License v3